Angel Flight of British Columbia is committed to ensuring that all protocols relevant to COVID-19 are strictly adhered too.

-As a registered non-profit organization, our mission is to provide free air transportation to ambulatory cancer patients requiring travel to treatment at cancer clinics and hospitals in Vancouver, Victoria and other cancer centres within the approved Angel Flight areas of operation.
+As a registered non-profit organization, our mission is to provide free air transportation to ambulatory cancer patients including children with any non-communicable illness accompanied by a parent requiring travel to treatment at cancer clinics and hospitals in Vancouver, Victoria and other cancer centres within the approved Angel Flight areas of operation.

 We are Transport Canada and Canadian Transportation Agency approved.